javiearth/git-course/git-course.md

 # Git course
-<small>Version: 0.2.2</small>
+<small>Version: 0.2.3</small>

 ### About this course.

-This is a brief course that teaches by examples, its aim is to you achive a level of understanding about git enough to work in most projects.
+This is a brief course that teaches by examples, its aim is to help you achieve a level of understanding about git enough to work in most projects.

-In the course a propose a simple example of a project to apply the concepts I teach, but you can choose other by your own.
+In the course I propose a simple example of a project to apply the concepts I teach, but you can choose other by your own.
 I will use this example along the whole course so you can practice with me and check if you understand the lessons.

 This course is based on my personal experience practicing Git commands on my computer.
 The content reflects what I learned through experimentation, asking questions, and researching general concepts online.